-Barry Lopez is the author of Arctic Dreams, which won the National Book Award, Resistance, Of Wolves and Men, and other works of fiction and nonfiction.
+Barry Lopez (1945 – 2020) was the author of Arctic Dreams, which won the National Book Award, Resistance, Of Wolves and Men, and other works of fiction and nonfiction.
 Lopez, who was active as a landscape photographer prior to 1981, maintains close ties with a diverse community of artists.
 He is coeditor with Debra Gwartney of Home Ground: Language for an American Landscape.

 OREN LYONS, seventy-six, is a wisdom carrier, one of the bearers of a variety of human tradition that can’t easily be reduced to a couple of sentences.
 One reason he — Continue reading